mstft/ProjectEuler/README.md

 # Project Euler

 #### In my spare time I try to solve https://projecteuler.net/ problems for fun.
-#### You can find my approach to the problems I solved in this repository.
+#### You can find my solutions to the some of the problems in this repository.
 ## Acknowledgements

-* I share these solutions for to share my approach to the problems.
+* I share these solutions to give a detail explanation for some of the Project Euler's problems.
-* But I strongly recommend you to solve questions by yourself and later check related solution.
+* But I strongly recommend you first to solve questions by yourself and later compare with my solutions.
+* I will try to share my solutions for the first one hundred problems.
+As it is not allowed for the rest.

 ## 🛠 Used Language
 ![Logo](https://www.python.org/static/img/python-logo.png)